What are the Major Hereditary Kidney Cancer Syndromes?

 Areas of the body affected by hereditary leiomyomatosis and renal cell cancer (HLRCC).
 HLRCC is an inherited disorder that causes an increased risk of kidney cancer.
 It can also cause lesions in the skin and uterus (in females).

-HLRCC is caused by mutations in the FHgene.
 The FH gene makes a protein called fumarase.
 Fumarase helps cells use oxygen and produce energy.
 When the FH gene is mutated, cells are not able to use oxygen, which may lead to cancer.
-These mutations are passed from parents to children.
-The syndrome caused by these mutations is inherited in an autosomal dominant fashion.
-If one parent has HLRCC, there is a 50% (1 in 2) chance for a child to inherit the mutation.
+HLRCC is inherited in an autosomal dominant manner.
+This means that if one parent has HLRCC, there is a 50% (1 in 2) chance their child will inherit the mutation in the FH gene.

 Learn more about HLRCC from the NCATS Genetic and Rare Diseases Information Center.